-Choose carefully and you could have a plant that will last for years and add seasons of colour.
+Choose carefully, and you could have a plant that will last for years and add seasons of colour.

 Picking your pot

-Choosing the right pot is essential not only for aesthetic but also for the welfare of the plant.
+Choosing the right pot is essential not only for aesthetics but also for the welfare of the plant.
 There are plenty of options available to help you find the perfect one for your porch.

 Terracotta: Select frost-proof designs and be cautious that the clay dries out rapidly.
 These are heavy, rustic and environmentally friendly.

 Plastic: Not environmentally friendly, but lighter and holds moisture better than terracotta.

 Glazed terracotta & stone: Glazed pots are better for water retention, though not to everyone’s taste.
 Stone can be gorgeous but is, of course, very heavy.

 Wood: Ensure the wood is treated correctly.
 Half barrels can look great, especially with a spreading shrub, like a maple.

 Metal: Gives a modern feel, but in a south-facing spot will microwave your plants to a crisp.

 The most frequently advised compost for perennials in containers is John Innes No.3.